England route to the final: Potential knock-out opponents for Three Lions at Euro 2024

 A terrible final day for Gareth Southgate’s side could see them still manage to qualify as one of the best placed third placed teams.
 It’s also where things get a little messy.

 There are two potential routes if England qualify for the Round of 16 as a third-place team.
-They’ll either face the winner of Group F (Portugal are the favourites) or the winner of Group E, which could actually be Slovakia.
+They’ll either face the winner of Group F (Portugal) or the winner of Group E, in which all teams are on three points.

 At that point things separate either further for the quarter final stage.
-If England overcome Portugal they’ll replace the Group D runner-up (possibly Netherlands) or Group E (Belgium).
-Beat Belgium and they’ll face the Group D winner (France remain clear favourites) or the Group F runner-up (Turkey seem best positioned).
+If England overcome Portugal they’ll play the Group D runner-up (possibly Netherlands) or Group E (Belgium).
+Beat Belgium and they’ll face the Group D winner (France remain clear favourites) or the Group F runner-up (Turkey are best positioned).

 We’re not quite done there!
 If England beat the winner of Group E in the last 16, there’s another different set of circumstances in the semi-final.
-The winner of Group C (likely to be Denmark), the Group A runner-up (one of Switzerland, Scotland or Hungary) or the third-placed team from Group D, E or F await.
+The winner of Group C (likely to be Denmark in this hypothetical), the Group A runner-up (Switzerland) or the third-placed team from Group D, E or F await.
 Austria, Romania or Czech Republic are the betting favourites for those scenarios.

 England’s reasons for optimism